Kayla Harris, LMFT (She/Her)

 Staff Therapist

-In session, Kayla values collaboration, creativity, and conversation.
+Working with me involves collaboration, creativity, and conversation.
 You can expect metaphors, gentle challenges, reflection prompts to maintain the momentum between sessions, and a tone of genuine curiosity.
-She often explores themes like appropriate responsibility and relational equity, intending to help you discern what’s truly yours to carry, what can be set down, and what is reasonable to ask others to pick up.
+Clients and I are often exploring themes like appropriate responsibility and relational equity, intending to help you discern what’s truly yours to carry, what can be set down, and what is reasonable to ask others to pick up.

-In addition to her clinical practice, Kayla is a PhD candidate in the Couple and Family Therapy program at Adler University.
+In addition to my clinical work, I am also a PhD candidate in the Couple and Family Therapy program at Adler University.

 Kayla practices therapy in Illinois and offers coaching anywhere